A four-part series on book publishing! Today, we bring you our intro to this project. In a couple of weeks, we’ll look closer at social publishing.

 Self-Publishing or Traditional Publishing?

-For a long time, publishing a book meant getting an agent, writing a query, and hoping a publisher would offer you a contract for your book.
+For a long time, publishing a book meant getting an agent, writing a query, and hoping a publisher would offer you a contract.
 In recent years, though, other kinds of publishing have risen in both popularity and accessibility.

 “Now, more than at any other time in history, there are more opportunities and possibilities to write, share, and publish a story — and interact with an audience,” according to the Writer’s Digest.
 “Whether you are after the traditional publishing experience … or want to self publish your book, it’s completely within your grasp.”

 Put simply, traditional publishing does not require the author to pay to publish their work.
-Rather, they’re offered a contract from a traditional publisher who will take care of the printing, distribution, and marketing of the book itself.
+Rather, they’re offered a contract from a traditional publisher who will take care of the printing, distribution, and marketing.

 Self-publishing squarely places the responsibility on the author — publishing, distributing, and marketing.
 There are plenty of ways to self-publish — from entirely DIY to paying for specific services (printing, editing, etc.) as you go.